Logotype for Harmony Gold Mining Company Limited

 • Gold remains the core business, with copper as a strategic growth lever; portfolio includes assets in South Africa, Papua New Guinea, and Australia.

-• Produced 724,000 ounces of gold, impacted by a one-off cyanide shortage and lower plant recoveries, both now resolved; group gold production declined 9% to 22,522kg, but full-year guidance remains unchanged.
+• Produced 724,000 ounces of gold, impacted by a cyanide shortage and lower plant recoveries, but recoveries have normalized; group gold production declined 9% to 22,522kg due to temporary operational challenges, but full-year guidance remains unchanged.

-• Integration of CSA copper mine and development of Eva Copper project progressing, with significant future copper production planned; maiden copper production from CSA mine achieved.
+• Integration of CSA copper mine and development of Eva Copper project progressing, with significant investment in both; maiden copper production from CSA mine achieved.

 Financial highlights